 You'll then be asked to specify the name of the file that will hold this key.
 Make sure the file is saved in the PEM format.
 Otherwise, you won't be able to use it for SFTP public key authentication.
 As an added layer of protection, you can also specify a password for this file.

 Click the OK button when done and then Save the file to your desired folder.
 Because it is this file which the user will be required to submit during login, you will have to send this file to the user after it has been created.
 It's just a file, so you can burn it to a CD or copy it to a USB stick and then transport it securely to the intended user.
 While it is possible to email the file, email is not a recommended option unless the key is encrypted because emails can be intercepted and your key compromised.

 After saving the file, you should be able to see your newly created client key in your list of client key certificates.

 Note that this method can only be carried out by someone with administrative access to your JSCAPE MFT Server.
-However, it's also possible for a user to generate his own private key file by himself.
+However, it's also possible for a user to generate another SFTP private key file by themselves.
 If you want to know how, read the next section.